 Red wine grapes from the Blue Ridge Mountains of North Georgia, and from Crane Creek Vineyards own micro-climate, produce red wines that are unique to any other part of the United States.
-Generally more Burgundian in nature, delicate, with slightly higher acids, lower alcohol levels and a complex minerality.
+Generally more light to medium bodied in nature, delicate, with slightly higher acids, lower alcohol levels and a complex minerality.

 Gold Medal, 2019 San Francisco Chronicle Wine Competition